 Is maple syrup better than sugar in your coffee?

 According to Livestrong, maple syrup contains micronutrients like calcium, magnesium, and potassium, making it slightly better than refined sugar.
-The Commons also mentions that maple syrup has a lower glycemic index than sugar, meaning it doesn’t raise blood sugar levels as much.
+The Commons also notes it has a lower glycemic index, so it doesn’t raise blood sugar as quickly.